lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

   </button>
 </div>

-The `undo` button's event was handled by jQuery
+The `undo` button's event was handled by jQuery, the function acquires the data from a large JSON object, appends it to the table and redraws the table.
+The "fake delete" array is updated as well.

 ```Javascript
 /**